top of page

 The café: turn to the left and pass through the Romantic gallery.
 The best view at the museum is the Café Mollien, with tables beneath the gilt colonnades that overlook the Tuileries, and a patio overlooking the pyramids in the Court Carree.
 The chocolate pyramid cake is equally worthwhile!

-A brief tour through the "Red Rooms," the French Neo-Classical and Romantic rooms (700 & 702), a highlight of any Louvre visit:
+->A brief tour through the "Red Rooms," the French Neo-Classical and Romantic rooms (700 & 702), is a highlight of any Louvre visit.

 Other Italian masterpieces in the Grande Galerie?
 Raphael’s La Belle Jardinere.
 Raphael, famous and with followers himself, was an ardent admirer of Da Vinci and Michelangelo.
 You can see that admiration in the way he uses the same pyramidal composition as DaVinci, this time with Virgin, Child, and John.
 Christ stands with a childish pose, reaching across his mother’s lap while she gazes adoringly at him.
 John completes the triangle, leaning into Mary while looking at Christ.
 All the same components are present, but Raphael’s paintings are always suffused with sunshine—fitting, considering that Vasari said he had a sunny personality himself.